-5.3 The Conduct Rules Part applies to SMFs specified by either regulator; employees performing a certification function specified by the PRA and directors of relevant authorised persons, as defined in section 64 of FSMA.
-Employees performing Certification functions are subject to the rules regardless of whether the firm has issued a certificate to them or not.

-5.4 Where an employee is performing a function that would have been an SMF but for the rule at Senior Management Functions 2.3 (which provides a twelve-week grace period to cover absences which are temporary or reasonably unforeseen), the effect of Conduct Rules 1.1(2)(c) is to apply the Individual Conduct Rules (but not the Senior Manager Conduct Rules) to that employee.
-This means that the employee is not held to the same standards as a permanent Senior Manager, but is still required to comply with the more general standards set out in the Individual Conduct Rules.

-5.5 Where an employee is performing a function which would have been a certification function but for Certification 2.4 (ie it is to cover an absence of a certified employee which is reasonably unforeseen and is for less than two weeks), the performance of that function does not cause any of the conduct rules to apply to that employee.

-5.6 The conduct rules apply only to an individual's conduct in relation to the activities of the firm at which they are employed or are approved to perform an SMF.
-These rules do not relate to a person's actions in their private life if those actions are unrelated to the firm's activities and the PRA would not generally expect to assess such actions against its rules.
+- 5.3 The Conduct Rules Part applies to persons performing a certification function specified by the PRA, or an SMF specified by either regulator.
+An employee performing such a function is still subject to the rules regardless of whether the firm has issued a certificate or the person has been granted approval. - 5.4 Where an employee is performing a function that would have been an SMF but for the rule at Senior Management Functions 2.3 (which provides a twelve-week grace period to cover absences which are temporary or reasonably unforeseen), the effect of Conduct Rules 1.1(2)(c) is to apply the Individual Conduct Rules (but not the Senior Manager Conduct Rules) to that employee.
+This means that the employee is not held to the same standards as a permanent Senior Manager, but is still required to comply with the more general standards set out in the Individual Conduct Rules. - 5.5 Where an employee is performing a function which would have been a certification function but for Certification 2.4 (ie it is to cover an absence of a certified employee which is reasonably unforeseen and is for less than two weeks), the performance of that function does not cause any of the conduct rules to apply to that employee. - 5.6 The conduct rules apply only to an individual's conduct in relation to the activities of the firm at which they are employed or are approved to perform an SMF.1 These rules do not relate to a person's actions in their private life if those actions are unrelated to the firm's activities and the PRA would not generally expect to assess such actions against its rules.
 However, an individual's wider behaviour could affect his or her ability to comply with rules.

-&lt;sup>1 The Conduct Rules apply to all NEDs who are members of the board of directors, or if there is no such board, the equivalent body responsible for the management of the authorised person concerned.
-Note that this is a different definition to that used in the Notifications Part of the PRA Rulebook, which captures any individuals performing non-executive functions which occupy the position of a director (by whatever name called), or in accordance with whose directions or instructions (not being advice given in a professional capacity) the directors of the relevant firm are accustomed to act.
-These varying definitions in turn reflect the definitions in sections 64A and 317(1) of the Financial Services and Markets Act 2000.
-In the highly unlikely scenario that a Notified NED, as defined in the Notifications Part does not also fall within the population of individuals to which the Conduct Rules apply directly, the PRA expects to be notified of this under Fundamental Rule 7, at which point the PRA would expect to discuss with firms whether it was appropriate to formally appoint the relevant individual to the firm's board.
-In addition, note that in such circumstances, the relevant firm would nonetheless be required to contractually require the relevant Notified NED to observe the Conduct Rules in accordance with Fitness and Propriety 3.1.
+The way in which a person behaves in their private life may be relevant to any assessment, by the PRA or by the firm itself, of whether that person is or remains fit and proper.2